Data-Driven Certification of Neural Networks with Random Input Noise: Data-Driven Reformulation

 Even when the set $h(\theta)$ is convex for all $\theta\in\Theta$, the probabilistic constraint in \eqref{eq: chance-constrained_problem} is in general nonconvex \cite{nemirovski2007convex}.
-Constraints of this form are typically referred to as \emph{chance constraints}, and there exist various approaches to reformulating and relaxing them into convex constraints.
-Since the problem at hand considers neural networks with complicated or possibly unknown models, we seek a data-driven approach to approximately enforcing the chance constraint in \eqref{eq: chance-constrained_problem}, without losing the certification and localization properties of the solution.
-The \emph{scenario approach} is a popular method within the stochastic optimization and robust control communities that replaces the chance constraint with hard constraints on a number of randomly sampled data points \cite{nemirovski2007convex,tempo2012randomized,campi2009scenario,luedtke2008sample}.
-As we will soon see, this sampling-based method fits nicely into the framework of our problem, and maintains a lower bound on the probabilistic robustness level with high probability, provided that a sufficiently large number of samples is used.
+Constraints of this form are referred to as \emph{chance constraints}, and there exist various approaches to reformulating and relaxing them into convex constraints.
+Since the problem at hand considers neural networks whose models are usually complicated to analyze, but whose input-output samples are easily obtained, we seek a data-driven approach to approximately enforcing the chance constraint in \eqref{eq: chance-constrained_problem}, without losing the robustness certificate provided by the solution.
+The \emph{scenario approach} is a popular method within the stochastic optimization and robust control communities that replaces the chance constraint with hard constraints on a number of random samples \cite{nemirovski2007convex,tempo2012randomized,campi2009scenario,luedtke2008sample}.
+The scenario approach has been studied for general problems, even those with nonconvex objectives and those whose resulting hard constraints are nonconvex \cite{campi2018general}.
+However, the most powerful use of scenario optimization arises when the resultant scenario problem is convex, as then \emph{a priori} probabilistic guarantees can be made about the solution's feasibility for the original chance constraint.
+As we will soon see, this sampling-based method fits nicely into the framework of our problem, and maintains a lower bound on $\bar{r}(\epsilon)$ with high probability, provided that a sufficiently large number of samples is used and the scenario problem is convex.

-To implement the scenario approach, suppose that $\{x_j : j\in\{1,2,\dots,N\}\}$ is a set of $N$ independent samples of $X$.
+To implement the scenario approach, suppose that $\{x_j : j\in\{1,2,\dots,N\}\} \subseteq \mathcal{X}$ is a set of $N$ independent and identically distributed samples drawn from $\mathbb{P}_X$.
 For each input $x_j$, we compute its corresponding output $y_j=f(x_j)$.
-Then, replacing the chance constraint in \eqref{eq: chance-constrained_problem} with $N$ hard constraints on the samples $y_j$ yields the following scenario optimization problem:
+Then, replacing the chance constraint in \eqref{eq: chance-constrained_problem} with $N$ hard constraints on the samples $y_j$ yields the following scenario optimization:

-where the optimization variable is $\theta\in\mathbb{R}^p$.
-Note that solutions to \eqref{eq: scenario_problem} are random due to the random data $y_j$.